K-theoretic Hall algebras, quantum groups and super quantum groups: K-theoretic Hall algebras and quantum loop algebras

 \subsubsection{The case of a general quiver}

 Let us indicate briefly how to modify Theorem \ref{thm:A} and the arguments above for a general quiver $Q$, possibly with edge loops.
-We consider any torus $\T$ with a weight function as in \S\ref{sec:deformed}.
-Fix an ordering on the set $Q_0$ and assume that $\bar Q_1^<\subset Q_1$ and the twist is as in \S\ref{sec:triple}.
+We consider a torus $\T=\bbC^\times\times\A$ with a weight function as in \S\ref{sec:deformed}.
+Fix a total ordering on the set $Q_0$ and assume that $\bar Q_1^<\subset Q_1$ and the twist is as in \S\ref{sec:triple}.
 We equip the space $\SH_{\T,\K}$ with a $\K_\T$-algebra structure $\SH_{\T,\K}^\diamond$ whose multiplication $\diamond$ is defined as in \eqref{rhoT}.
 The proof of Lemma \ref{lem:inductionT} extends to the case of the quivers with edge loops and Propositions \ref{prop:generators} and \ref{prop:TFT} yield the following

 \begin{corollary} \begin{itemize}[leftmargin=8mm]

 \item[$\mathrm{(a)}$] The $\R_{G_{\beta,\T}}$-module $\NKHA(\Pi_Q)_{\beta,\T}$ is torsion free if \eqref{large} holds.

 \item[$\mathrm{(b)}$] There is an $\R_\T$-algebra embedding $\rho:\NKHA(\Pi_Q)_\T\to \SH_{\T,\K}^\diamond$ if \eqref{large} holds.